 I’ll be the first to admit that documentation is a pain, and often the last part of the process that anyone wants to be responsible for.
 But any well-documented organization will tell you that this investment is well worth the improved data quality and long-term efficiencies around faster development and onboarding velocity as outlined above.

 What’s more, there are new solutions that help make this process easier than ever.
 Spekit, for example, is uniquely designed as a hybrid between a Salesforce data dictionary and a wiki that meets the documentation needs of your technical and non-technical employees alike.
+It also has a Chrome Extension that lets all users access your documentation directly in their workflow without ever leaving their browser!

 Having an accessible and detailed Salesforce data dictionary with all of your fields, processes and other terminology defined is critical to get your teams speaking the same language with a shared understanding of your data and terminology, spending more time building and less time searching for answers.